Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

-Wait a minute, I think there is a difference here—some things do bring some value, although the term "utility" has been misused, but at least it means a tool, something that can actually do something.
+Wait a minute, I think there is a difference here—some things do bring some value, although the term "utility" has been misused, but it at least means a tool, something that can actually do something.
 And what about some things?
-They have no intrinsic value at all.
+They have absolutely no intrinsic value.

 Hayden Davis:

-But this is still value extraction, regardless of whether it has utility.
+But it is still value extraction, regardless of whether it has utility.

 Host (Coffeezilla):

-Not necessarily… not necessarily like that.
+Not necessarily… not necessarily.
 For example, let's take Coca-Cola.
 You could say Coca-Cola makes money for its shareholders, right?
 But at least they provide a product—of course, you can argue about its health issues, but at least it is a product that people are willing to spend money on; it provides some service.
-In addition, it also pays dividends to shareholders.
+Besides, it also pays dividends to shareholders.
 So even if a shareholder buys a stock for a dollar and sells it for a dollar, they still earn dividends.
-This means that Coca-Cola's business model is not a zero-sum game.
+This means Coca-Cola's business model is not a zero-sum game.
 Apple is also not playing a zero-sum game; these companies in the capital market are not zero-sum games.
-They create value, and that is their value foundation.
+They create value, and that is their value basis.

-The initial idea of the crypto industry is: although it was a bit speculative at first, we should care about it because it has real financial technology behind it, providing a new value model.
+The initial idea of the crypto industry is: although there was indeed some speculation at first, we should care about it because there is real fintech behind it, providing a new value model.
 This was the core selling point of the entire crypto industry from the beginning… (interrupted)

 Hayden Davis: